immarisabel/foto-organizer/README.md

 - [ ] for some reason some images are skipped but i cant find pattern as of why
 - [ ] warning to be added when field for folder is empty and you still press. currently says successful.
 - [ ] warnings to be all displayed INSIDE UI not a popup.
-- [ ] whatsapp pictures not updatign creation time, only modified... why?
-Also normal pictures.
-I will look at the old working code for this part.
+- [ ] pressure test... we have a lot of files to organize